UAlbanyArchives/collections/README.md

-# ArchivesSpace-ArcLight-Workflow
+# collections
-Scripts to export collections from ArchivesSpace and index them in ArcLight
+Versioning of collection metadata, currently encoded in EAD